Warren Snowdon

 Warren Edward Snowdon (born 20 March 1950) is an Australian former politician who served as a member of the House of Representatives from July 1987 to March 1996, and again from October 1998 until May 2022.
-Initially representing the Division of Northern Territory, and later the Division of Lingiari, his constituents consisted of all the residents of the Northern Territory located outside Darwin, as well as Christmas Island and the Cocos (Keeling) Islands in the Indian Ocean.
+He initially represented the Division of Northern Territory, and later the Division of Lingiari.
+His electorate encompassed all the residents of the Northern Territory located outside Darwin, as well as Christmas Island and the Cocos (Keeling) Islands in the Indian Ocean.
 He was the last sitting MP who was first elected in the 1980s, and the last who served in Old Parliament House.

-Snowdon was the Minister for Defence Science and Personnel, Minister for Veterans' Affairs, Minister for Indigenous Health, and Minister Assisting the Prime Minister on the Centenary of ANZAC in the second Rudd ministry.
-Snowdon is a member of the left faction of the Labor Party.
+Snowdon was the Minister for Defence Science and Personnel, Minister for Veterans' Affairs, Minister for Indigenous Health, and Minister Assisting the Prime Minister on the Centenary of Anzac in the Second Rudd ministry.
+Snowdon was a member of the left faction of the Labor Party.

 Snowdon did not contest the 2022 federal election and retired from politics.

 Early life and career

-Snowdon was born in Canberra and was educated at St Edmund's College, the Australian National University and the University of Western Australia.
+Snowdon was born in Canberra and educated at St Edmund's College, followed by tertiary studies at the Australian National University and the University of Western Australia.

+Before entering federal politics, he was a teacher in the Commonwealth and Northern Territory teaching services (1976–78, and again 1981–83).
+He also spent time as a researcher at ANU from 1978 to 1981.

-He worked as a teacher with the Northern Territory teaching service before entering politics.
-He was a senior project officer with the Central Land Council in Alice Springs 1983–87 and was founding president of the Central Australian Regional Trades and Labour Council, then assistant secretary of the Northern Territory Trades and Labour Council.
+From 1983 to 1987, Snowdon was senior project officer at Central Land Council in Alice Springs, Northern Territory.
+During this period he helped establish labour representation for workers in central Australia: he was founding president of the Central Australian Regional Trades and Labour Council, and later became Assistant Secretary of the Northern Territory Trades and Labour Council.